talia-lyon/Software-Engineering-Summative1-2025/README.md

 #### Risk Visualisations Tab
 - **Purpose**: Provides interactive visualisations for analysing risk scores and liquidity ratios.
+- **Development:** In this tab, two basic visualisations to summarise the data are shown.
+They automatically use the default dataset and not the uploaded dataset in case of missing correct column names.
+To begin with, the visualisations were static and laid out on top of eachother.
+They were then changed to be interactive using plotly, for enhanced user experience, and also side-by-side, for easier analysis.

 | ![First Iteration of Visualisations](images/viz%202.png) | ![First Interactive Visualisations](images/viz%203.png) | ![Risk Visualisations Tab](images/viz%204.png) |
 |----------------------------------------------------------|---------------------------------------------------------|------------------------------------------------|